 Social sharing buttons are a common feature on blog pages.
 They are typically located at the top and bottom of each post.
 You can also install a widget to create buttons that travel with the reader as they scroll.

 These buttons used to be considered a “must-have” feature, but the practice has come into question among forward-thinking bloggers.
 The argument is that modern browsers, social extensions and phones now make social sharing so easy that the buttons are an unnecessary distraction.

 Popular blogger, Danny Sullivan, removed the buttons from his site and recorded his results.
 He found that his articles performed better without the buttons and presented his data in a post titled “Why Social Sharing Buttons Might Not be Needed on Your Blog.”
 It’s an excellent read for those who wish to learn more.

-I am not suggesting you avoid these buttons (yet), but be aware that online marketing is subject to constant change.
-In the end, you need to decide what works best for your audience.
+I’m not suggesting you avoid these buttons (yet), but be aware that online marketing is subject to constant change.
+In the end, you need to set up your blog in a way that will work best for your audience.